 I've come up with the following idea of rational project management.

-There are basic things that can be done for the management of a project and that will give the most impact comparing to zero management.
+There are basic things that can be done for the management of a project and that will give the most impact compared to zero management.

-Most of the further tunings and improvements are team and project specific that are likely to give much less impact.
+Most of the further tunings and improvements are team and project specifications that are likely to give much less impact.
 Similar to Pareto's 20/80.

 Tasks must be estimated.